raohmaru/romtools/rom-name-finder/.kilocode/memory-bank/product.md

 1. The user inputs one or several arcade video game name, one per line.
 2. Selects which SQLite database to use.
 3. Users clicks on search.
-4. A call is made to the search service (Prisma ORM + SQLite) with the value of the textarea.
+4. A call is made to the search service (SQLite) with the value of the textarea.
 5. A query is performed with the search string using the `LIKE` operator.
 For each arcade video game name in the search string, whitespaces are replaced with "%" and the arcade video game name are joined using the `OR` operator.
     ```sql
     SELECT